deepik27/simple-toolchain-20210602121701501/README.md

 Key | Description of Value
 ----- | -----
-api | A URL to call the REST API for IoT for Automotive, which must end with a forward slash character (/) username | User name for accessing the Vehicle Data Hub (VDH) and other IoT for Automotive endpoints password | Password for accessing the VDH and other IoT for Automotive endpoints maximo/orgid | IBM IoT for Automotive Organization specified in IBM Maximo Asset Management maximo/classificationid | Classification for vehicle data defined in Maximo Asset Management maximo/username | User name for accessing the Maximo Asset Management API maximo/password | Password for accessing the Maximo Asset Management API
+api | A URL to call the REST API for IBM IoT Connected Vehicle Insights, which must end with a forward slash character (/) username | User name for accessing the Vehicle Data Hub (VDH) and other IBM IoT Connected Vehicle Insights endpoints password | Password for accessing the VDH and other IBM IoT Connected Vehicle Insights endpoints maximo/orgid | IBM IoT Connected Vehicle Insights Organization specified in IBM Maximo Asset Management maximo/classificationid | Classification for vehicle data defined in Maximo Asset Management maximo/username | User name for accessing the Maximo Asset Management API maximo/password | Password for accessing the Maximo Asset Management API

-### (Optional) Securing the connection to the IBM IoT for Automotive service
+### (Optional) Securing the connection to the IBM IoT Connected Vehicle Insights service
 The IBM Secure Gateway service provides secure connectivity and establishes a tunnel between your IBM Cloud organization and the remote location that you want to connect to.
-Before you use the Secure Gateway service, contact your IBM IoT for Automotive system administrator.
+Before you use the Secure Gateway service, contact your IBM IoT Connected Vehicle Insights system administrator.
 For more information, see [Secure Gateway](https://console.ng.bluemix.net/catalog/services/secure-gateway/).

 ## Configuring authentication

-To secure the app, authentication is enabled by default for the IoT for Automotive - Fleet Management Starter Application.
+To secure the app, authentication is enabled by default for the IBM IoT Connected Vehicle Insights - Fleet Management Starter Application.
 The default user credentials are as follows:

 User name | Password
 ----- | -----